Kit Culkin: Family life and parent-manager

-Three of his sons — Macaulay, Rory, and Kieran — are professional actors whose careers he managed from the late 1980s to the mid-1990s.
+By the late 1980s, Kit had eight children.
+The oldest, Jennifer Adamson, was with Adeena VanWagoner; his other children, with Patricia Brentrup, were: Shane, Dakota, Macaulay, Kieran, Quinn, Christian, and Rory.
+Culkin and Brentrup were together for 21 years (from 1974 to 1995), but never married.
+Three of their sons — Macaulay, Rory, and Kieran — are professional actors whose careers he managed from the late 1980s to the mid-1990s.
 Macaulay became popular due to his starring roles in the Home Alone films, and he was the first child in Hollywood to receive a million-dollar salary (for My Girl in 1991).
+Kit Culkin had quit his job to manage Macaulay's career.
 From 1995 to 1997, Kit was part of a bitter child custody trial.
+Jennifer Adamson died in 2000 from a drug overdose.
+On December 9, 2008, Dakota Culkin was struck by a vehicle when she stepped off a curb into its path.
+She was taken to the Ronald Reagan UCLA Medical Center, where she died of her injuries the following afternoon, at the age of 29.